-Steady-state power flow data submitted as described in the data request letter shall represent the existing Bulk Electric System elements plus planned transmission and generation facilities as deemed appropriate by the data submitting entity.
+Steady-state power flow data submitted as described in the data request letter shall represent the existing Bulk Electric System elements plus planned transmission and generation facilities as deemed appropriate by the Planning Coordinator.

 Paths defined in the WECC Path Rating Catalog shall be modeled to include all elements consistent with the path definition.

-All data submittals shall conform to and meet the data requirements of the latest WECC approved version of PSLF.
-Some data fields can be populated with data that is optional and not required by this DPM.
-The use of optional fields, if used, shall follow the field format documented in the PSLF manual.
-Optional fields are not listed in this DPM.
+All data submittals shall conform to and meet the data requirements of the latest WECC approved version of the BCCS.

 Data fields that are strings shall not contain commas, single quotes, or double quotes.

-Key element identifiers (e.g., number, name, base voltage, ID) that identify an element representing the same equipment shall be consistent between base cases.
+Key element identifiers (e.g., number, name, base voltage, ID) that indicate an element representing the same equipment shall be consistent between base cases.

-Devices with alpha characters shall consistently use uppercase or lowercase IDs.
+Devices with alpha characters shall consistently use either uppercase or lowercase IDs.

-Bus names with alpha characters shall consistently be uppercase or lowercase.
+Bus names with alpha characters shall consistently be either uppercase or lowercase.

-Uniqueness shall not depend on names and ID’s being case sensitive.
+Uniqueness shall not depend on names and IDs being case sensitive.

 The required data is listed below in the tables of data requirements.
 Data fields listed in this DPM are all required and any description for the field shall be followed.

 Bus naming guideline: Although the criterion for bus names is that ‘Bus names shall be unique within the same Base Voltage class,’ it is intended that, ideally, bus names should be the same for all equipment located in the same vicinity.
-For example, two substations which are in different areas could both be named “Midway.”
+For example, two substations that are in different areas could both be named “Midway.”
 Names could be set to “MIDWAY” at one location, and to “MDWAY” at the other.
-It is suggested that naming of new buses added to the model adhere to the ideal guideline if possible.
-It is also recommended, but not mandatory, that spaces are eliminated in bus names, and underscore characters be substituted for spaces.
+The SRWG strongly suggests that naming of new buses added to the model adhere to the ideal guideline.
+It recommends, but it is not mandatory, to eliminate spaces in bus names and substitute underscore characters instead.
 It is the responsibility of the party adding bus information to assure there is no name duplication.

-AC and DC Buses (MOD-011, R1.1)
+AC and DC Buses (MOD-032, Attachment 1)

 General Requirements: